 All About Family - While winners traditionally come with one or two other people to collect their big wins, Margaret Jones shocked Mega Millions lottery officials in 2005 when she arrived to the Atlanta headquarters with her entire extended family in a large luxury bus singing and cheering.
 The group took turns holding the $130 million check on the bus home, celebrating the whole way.

 Players who love the Mega Millions may enjoy playing other lotteries that draw on the power of multiple states and countries.
-Play the European EuroMillions, or see if U.S. Powerball numbers are worth more than Mega Millions in 2013.
+Play the European EuroMillions, or play the ever-exciting U.S. Powerball!